Japanese Title: Re:Zero kara Hajimeru Isekai Seikatsu

 A NEET teleports to a fantasy world where he respawns at checkpoints upon death, and uses this power to prevent others from dying.
 Moments of greatness cannot make up for the plethora of character and story problems in Re:Zero.

-Recommendation: For fantasy game anime fans.
+Recommendation: For fantasy game anime fans only.
 Unless a fan of Sword Art Online and its ilk, Re:Zero is only worth watching to know what everyone is talking about this season.
 Years down the road, few will mention it, like Aion.

 Awards: (hover over each award to see descriptions; click award for more recipients)